 During a session on Digital and Marketing Strategies, panelists talked about the importance of choosing the right partners and platforms to grow your brand.
 With the restaurant industry evolving so quickly, brands were warned of the consequences of not collecting the right data.
 Without proper platforms or partners, brands may find it difficult to innovate at pace.

 Mimma Battista, CEO of Chicken Treat addressed the critical role of partners in her mini-session on how to make a world record-setting digital campaign.
 In 2015, Chicken Treat created a viral campaign centered around a chicken named Betty.
 The company attempted to enter the Guinness Book of World Records by having the first chicken tweet a five-letter word.
-The campaign gained global attention from Time Magazine, NBC’s The Today Show and many news outlets.
+Although Betty wasn't able to successfully tweet a five-letter word, the campaign gained global attention from Time Magazine, NBC’s The Today Show and many news outlets.

 Just before concluding the session, Battista shared one of her key takeaways was choosing her partners wisely.
 She stressed the importance of choosing someone who shares a passion for the brand and finding partners who are willing to go the extra mile.